PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/backup.md

 ## Other MySQL clients

-As said at the beginning of this chapter, there are a lot of ways to connect to a MySQL server.
+There are a lot of ways to connect to a MySQL server.
 Many different softwares also provide a dump or export option as well.

 * MySQL Workbench: https://dev.mysql.com/doc/workbench/en/wb-migration-wizard.html
 * Navicat MySQL: https://www.navicat.com/manual/online_manual/en/navicat/win_manual/#/dump_execute_sql